jahuty/jahuty-php/README.md

 ## Parameters

-You can [pass parameters](https://docs.jahuty.com/liquid/parameters) into your renders using the `params` key in the options associative array.
+You can pass [parameters](https://docs.jahuty.com/liquid/parameters) into your renders using the `params` configuration option:

 ```php
 $jahuty = new \Jahuty\Client('YOUR_API_KEY');